BeRo1985/rnl/README.md

-# RNL - Realtime Network Library - The opensource reliable UDP network library

 # Warning

 RNL including its cryptography code is non-audited so far, thus RNL is only intended for real-time games and multimedia applications without processing of any with critical data, but not for serious applications with critical data!

 # Description

+RNL stands for "Realtime Network Library"

 RNL is an UDP-based network library for real-time applications and games, inspired by ENet, yojimbo, libgren, and so on.